-Sometimes a better good forum for raising concerns can be team meetings where everyone can put forward their ideas about how to resolve them and agree on a solution.
+Sometimes, a better forum for raising concerns can be team meetings where everyone can put forward their ideas about how to resolve the issue and agree on a solution.
 This is especially true if it is organisational restrictions, procedure or policy that are causing the discomfort.
-For example, an individual may get frightened if they are being woken at 6am by a carer and something as simple as changing their visit to 6:30am when they are already awake can make a massive difference to their well-being.
+For example, an individual may get frightened if they are being woken at 6 am by a carer and something as simple as changing their visit to 6:30 am when they are already awake can make a massive difference to their well-being.